 Willie Houseal of Valdosta distributes books made available through the government-funded Reading is Fundamental program to children at Camp Relitzo.
-The books were distributed Friday during the last day of the summer camp held at the Old P.G.
-Williams School. -Times Staff Photo By Robert Winter III.
+The one of the books were distributed Friday during the last day of the summer camp held at the Old P.G.
+Williams School. - Times Staff Photo By Robert Winter III.